Last Updated on May 12, 2021

 Can You See Multnomah Falls Without Hiking?

-To get the full experience of the falls, we recommend to make the stop to take in the views from the viewing platform.
+To get the full experience of the falls, we recommend making the stop to take in the views from the viewing platform.
 You can also see Multnomah Falls from I-84 off the main highway that winds through the Columbia River Gorge.
 However, the full experience is really where you will understand the grandeur and beauty of the falls.

 Multnomah Falls Legend and Native American Lore